joalliswellchin/multi-victory-prayer-bot/README.md

 For more information you can check these out: https://github.com/python-telegram-bot/python-telegram-bot/wiki/Making-your-bot-persistent

+Do take note that the lite version will eventually not be maintained as much as the full version.
+Additionally, earlier versions of lite will only contain 1 main.py file as there were concerns to file upload limits from architecture.

 # How to set this up yourself to develop
 ## using full version
 1. clone/fork this repository or download its binaries